 |CAMBRIDGE – PORTER SQUARE||527||520||3||3.46%||5||0.96%|

 On the other side of the spectrum, the Harvard Square boasts the highest vacancy rates in Cambridge and probably has to most options for prospective renters looking in Cambridge.
-Out of the 1395 Harvard Square apartments in the Boston Pads database, 20 (1.45%) are currently vacant and available for immediate move-in, and 48 (3.49%) are set to become vacant in the upcoming months, giving it a vacancy rate of .33%.
-Yet most landlords there still keep their pricing high regardless of vacancy rate to some degree because they hold steadfast to the concept of (location – location – location).
+Out of the 1395 Harvard Square apartments in the Boston Pads database, 20 (1.45%) are currently vacant and available for immediate move-in, and 48 (3.49%) are set to become vacant in the upcoming months, giving it a vacancy rate of 0.33%.
+Yet most landlords there still keep their pricing high to some degree – regardless of vacancy rate – because they hold steadfast to the concept of “location – location – location”.
 Keep in mind we are still talking about a super low vacancy rate no matter how you slice the apartment pie.

 Other areas with higher than average availability in Cambridge include Porter Square (18 available, 3.49% availability rate), Central Square (21 apartments available, 1.35% availability rate), and North Cambridge (7 available, 3.37% availability rate).

 Average prices of rental units in the Cambridge area range from slightly below those of their counterparts in Boston to substantially above them.
 For instance, a one-bedroom apartment in Cambridge average $2,360, while the average rent for a one-bedroom apartment in Boston proper is $2,154.
-Residents looking to shack up with roommates to reduce living expenses will only find slight relief.
-The average 2 bedroom in Cambridge runs $2,800, $3,479 for a 3 bedroom, and $4501 for a 4 bedroom apartment.
-But the aggregate trends match Cambridge trends to a solid degree and if you want to save money, start finding some friends or get some roommates.
+Residents looking to live with roommates to reduce living expenses will only find slight relief.
+The average 2 bedroom in Cambridge runs $2,800, $3,479 for a 3 bedroom, and $4,501 for a 4 bedroom apartment.
+However, the aggregate trends match Cambridge trends to a solid degree.
+If you want to save money, start finding some friends or get some roommates.